SURVIVAL STRATEGIES

 Animals coordinate or alternate almost all of their focused activities with panoramic awareness.
 This is a balance.
 Their survival depends on it.

-Land animals must watch, listen, and smell, for short periods of time to detect movements or changes.
+Land animals must watch, listen, and smell, for short periods of time, to detect movements and changes.

 A Common Everyday Sense